 - Brushing also separates each individual hair, giving a better overall look.

 - Schedule time to brush your Pomeranian’s coat every 2 to 3 days to ensure it stays easy to brush.

 To ensure that you can maintain the best-looking coat of your Pomeranian, it’s vital that you have the right tools.
-A good quality comb, a pin brush and a slicker brush should be the of the crucial tools in your Pomeranian grooming kit.
+A good quality comb, a pin brush, and a slicker brush should be one of the crucial tools in your Pomeranian grooming kit.